Core Concepts

 - Choose the default branch

-- Commit with a comment
+- Commit with the comment

 getting the pipeline unstuck